Package insert / product label

 Long-term studies to evaluate the carcinogenic potential of Methocarbamol have not been performed.
 No studies have been conducted to assess the effect of Methocarbamol on mutagenesis or its potential to impair fertility.

-Safe use of Methocarbamol has not been established with regard to possible adverse effects upon fetal development.
+Safe use of Methocarbamol tablets USP has not been established with regard to possible adverse effects upon fetal development.
 There have been reports of fetal and congenital abnormalities following in utero exposure to Methocarbamol.
-Therefore, Methocarbamol should not be used in women who are or may become pregnant and particularly during early pregnancy unless in the judgment of the physician the potential benefits outweigh the possible hazards (see WARNINGS).
+Therefore, Methocarbamol tablets USP should not be used in women who are or may become pregnant and particularly during early pregnancy unless in the judgment of the physician the potential benefits outweigh the possible hazards ( see WARNINGS).

 Methocarbamol and/or its metabolites are excreted in the milk of dogs; however, it is not known whether Methocarbamol or its metabolites are excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when Methocarbamol is administered to a nursing woman.
+Because many drugs are excreted in human milk, caution should be exercised when Methocarbamol tablets USP are administered to a nursing woman.

 Adverse reactions reported coincident with the administration of Methocarbamol include: